mgord9518/aisap/README.md

 `Level 3` is the most strict.
 It only grants access to very basic system files (binaries, libraries and themes).
 It should mainly be used for console applications

 ## Basic API for aisap
+NOTICE: API is under heavy development and many aspects are likely to change!
+This should currently be used for testing ONLY

 ### MountAppImage
 ```